-The Endodontics Examination is a stand-alone examination that will be administered on the same day as the Prosthodontic Examination.
+The Endodontics Examination is a stand-alone examination.
 The Endodontics Examination consists of two procedures, as follows:

 PART II: ENDODONTICS EXAMINATION

 - 1. Endodontic access opening only on tooth #14, a multi-rooted artificial tooth - 2.
 Endodontic access, canal instrumentation and obturation on tooth #8, a single-canal artificial tooth